-14 Returning Bottles to Parents
+14 Returning Bottles to Families

-All bottles will be rinsed but not sterilised after use and ensure all bottles, will be returned to the parents at the end of each day whether used or not.
-Parents should complete their own sterilisation procedure.
+All bottles will be rinsed but not sterilised after use and ensure all bottles, will be returned to the families at the end of each day whether used or not.
+Families should complete their own sterilisation procedure.
 Breast milk will not be stored overnight by the service.